A therapist works with a young child using illustrated alphabet flashcards during an ABA session in a home setting.

 This is particularly true for those pursuing doctoral studies in applied behavior analysis today.
 As part of that education, coming up with dissertation topics that inform the future of ABA practice is central to the degree.
 The outcomes of those studies change practices at every level.

 And those questions are finding answers.
 It’s common for ABA studies today to cover the issues of freedom and happiness, of long-term impacts, and the importance of tailoring therapy to individual patients.
-Therapists graduating from ABA programs today by default consult with parents and their children about goals.
+Therapists graduating from ABA programs today, by default, consult with parents and their children about goals.
 They take into account preferences and potential instead of just dropping in a textbook program.

 That’s a much harder path, but one that is more appropriate and ethical.
 And it’s only possible because of the high level of education that modern ABA therapists go through and prove through rigorous licensing processes in almost every state.